sf-wdi-19-20/modules/w6_d2_2_ruby_methods/README.md

 puts bar
 ```

-The problem is the ruby is *entirely* locally scoped -- code within a function only has access to the function's parameters and any variables defined inside of the function.
+The problem is that ruby is *entirely* locally scoped -- code within a function only has access to the function's parameters and any variables defined inside of the function.

 ```ruby
 foo = 1